 Automotive ceramic coatings are specially engineered for cars, trucks, SUVs, motorcycles, or other vehicles.
 They are comprised of a highly concentrated formula that is hand installed on vehicles by applying a small amount of the liquid ceramic coating to a microfiber cloth, which is supported by a sponge block.

 When applied correctly, and on a completely clean surface, the coating can protect your clear coat for about three years.
 Best of all, you don’t need to continually reapply after washing your vehicle.
-This not only saves you money but time over a three-year period.
+This not only saves you money but time, as protection is guaranteed for 2 years, and typically lasts longer.

 If you’d like to avoid hours of paint correction or attempting clear coat removal and repair jobs as described above, take the proactive step of applying a DIY ceramic coating.
 It’s simple, convenient, and more affordable than you’d think.